Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

     Update info on building macro scripts

 There is of course running as a macro as well.
-Currently there is not of ways to pack |app_name_short| scripts for usage as a macro.
+Currently there is not of ways to pack |odev| scripts for usage as a macro.
 The |unoex|_ project is one way to compile scripts into a single script, and uses stickytape_ under the hood.
 Efforts are on the way to make this a much simpler process for macros.
-If not using |app_name_short| for macros then this is not a issue.
+If not using |odev| for macros then this is not a issue.
 See `Calc Add Range of Data Example <https://github.com/Amourspirit/python-ooouno-ex/tree/main/ex/calc/odev_add_range_data>`_ for a macro example in |unoex|_.